quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint MUST NOT send a non-ack-eliciting packet in response to a non-ack-eliciting packet, even if there are packet gaps which precede the received packet.
 This avoids an infinite feedback loop of acknowledgements, which could prevent the connection from ever becoming idle.
-Note that non-ack-eliciting packets are eventually acknowledged when the endpoint sends an ACK frame in response to other events.
+Non-ack-eliciting packets are eventually acknowledged when the endpoint sends an ACK frame in response to other events.

 In order to assist loss detection at the sender, an endpoint SHOULD send an ACK